SilverLPs/kubuntu2404-configs/README.md

 - Add a Dolphin "places" shortcut to your `~/Apps` folder
 - Disable Bluetooth/Wi-Fi if unused
     - Improves power usage, interrupt handling, and latency.
 BIOS/hardware-switch disablement is best.
+- Enable tap-to-click for the touchpad if on a Laptop
+    - Enable natural scrolling/reversed scrolling if desired

 ### Verify important Configurations